 I’ve read the book, and subsequently followed the instructions and written a synopsis.
 I cannot tell you how invaluable this process was.
 Here’s why:

-1. I need to edit.
-Only, I’d forgotten my book and was getting really caught up wanting to know what happened in every chapter before I could edit.
-But I didn’t need to know it all because, what’s important is knowing the heart of your story.
+1. I’d forgotten what my book was about and was consequently got caught up wanting to know all the details of all the chapters BEFORE I could write the blurb.
+This book made me realise I didn’t need to know any of it, what’s important is knowing the heart of your story.
 The themes, the arcs and the development.

-2. Writing it without looking at the manuscript, helped me uncover plot holes and also showed me what was important to story rather than focusing on the subplots and details I focused on the bigger picture something I prefer anyway.
+2. Writing the blurb without looking at the manuscript, helped me uncover plot holes and also showed me what was important to story rather than focusing on the subplots and details I focused on the bigger picture – something I prefer anyway.

-3. Finally, it’s helped me see what my story ACTUALLY is rather than what I thought it was.
-But and here’s the clincher for me, it’s shown me how and what edit and specifically the timeline.
-Because, instead of worrying about the subplots I focused on the important bits and the important characters and work their story into the right timeline.
+But, and here’s the clincher for me, it’s shown me how and what to edit: specifically the timeline.
+Because, instead of worrying about the subplots I focused on the important bits and characters which I can now work into the right timeline.

-I HIGHLY recommend you trot along and read the entire book, cover to cover, repeatedly.
+I HIGHLY recommend you trot along to Amazon or Kobo or any other provide and read the entire book, cover to cover, repeatedly.
 Oh, and take notes!